-Miles Elementary serves children in grades three to five, and 93% of the 647 children enrolled are African American, a statistic that closely aligns with the demographics of the Adamsville neighborhood.
+Miles Elementary serves children in pre-K to fifth grade, and 93% of the 647 children enrolled are African American, a statistic that closely aligns with the demographics of the Adamsville neighborhood.
 In addition to the significant African American population at the school, 5% of the children are Hispanic and the remaining 2% are a mix of races.
 All students reside in households that are considered low-income and 100% of the students qualify for the school lunch program.
 Neighborhood Demographics (a map of the study area is provided as Appendix A)